How to Use Windows 11 Emoji Keyboard

-Use the Emoji keyboard in Windows 11 to search for Emojis, GIFs, Symbols and more.
+Use the Emoji keyboard in Windows 11 to search for Emojis, GIFs, Symbols, and more using these simple instructions.

 Emojis are an active part of our routine communication online.
 Any message that’s in the making would either end with an emoji or contain them within the sentence.
 Emojis have improved not just the manner and intensity with which we express emotions online, but they’ve also negated the need for words.
 So much can be said with the bare minimum.